 The Free Trade Agreement (FTA) between the Republic of Turkey and the Arab Republic of Egypt was signed on 27 December 2005 in Cairo and entered into force on 1 March 2007.

-With Turkey-Egypt FTA, tariffs and non-tariff barriers were eliminated in trade between the Parties.
-The Agreement also covers numerous trade related areas such as the sanitary and phytosanitary measures, trade in services, foreign direct investments, internal taxation, balance of payments, public procurement, state aids, intellectual property rights, anti-dumping and safeguard measures and rules of origin.
+In addition to eliminating tariffs and non-tariff barriers, the FTA also regulates numerous trade related areas such as the sanitary and phytosanitary measures, trade in services, foreign direct investments, internal taxation, balance of payments, public procurement, state aids, intellectual property rights, anti-dumping and safeguard measures and rules of origin.

 Customs duties applied by Turkey on industrial goods originating in Egypt have been abolished by the entry into force of the Agreement.
-On the other hand, customs duties applied by Egypt on the industrial goods originating in Turkey will be abolished gradually until 1 January 2020 according to the lists provided in Protocol I of the Agreement.
+Egypt abolished the customs duties on the industrial goods originating in Turkey gradually by 1 January 2020 according to Protocol I.